rinbrand/AngularDemo/AngularJS/README.md

 I used node `0.10.28` at the time of writing the app.
 We're only using express and lodash, so any version of node (or io.js) should work.
 You simply need to type: `npm start` in your terminal to start it up.

-Editing so we can test commits
+Editing so we can test conflicts!